Andy Archer's 1974 Diary

 Tony Allan, Brian Anderson, Barry Everitt, Hugh Nolan, Mike Hagler, Mickey Mercer, Johnny Jason, Dennis King, Dick Palmer, Russell Tollerfield, Norman Barrington, Peter van Dijken, Baas, Bob Noakes, Peter Chicago, Charlotte Ribbelink, René van der Snoek, Phil Randall, John Farlowe and myself presented the programmes on Radio Seagull during the period July 24 1973 - February 22 1974.

-Johnny Jason, Mike Hagler, Mickey Mercer, Michael Lindsey, John Mair, Norman Barrington, Steve Diamond, Bob Noakes, Dave Gotz, Peter van Dijken, Samantha Dubois, Tony Allan, Brian Anderson, Peter Chicago, Robb Eden, Sue Mercer, Michael Wall-Garland, Paul Brandt, Graham Gill, Peter Wolf, Peter Haze (The Cheshire Flyer), Graeme Kay and myself all presented programmes on Radio Caroline from February 23 - August 31 1974.
+Johnny Jason, Mike Hagler, Mickey Mercer, Michael Lindsay, John Mair, Norman Barrington, Steve Diamond, Bob Noakes, Dave Gotz, Peter van Dijken, Samantha Dubois, Tony Allan, Brian Anderson, Peter Chicago, Robb Eden, Sue Mercer, Michael Wall-Garland, Paul Brandt, Graham Gill, Peter Wolf, Peter Haze (The Cheshire Flyer), Graeme Kay and myself all presented programmes on Radio Caroline from February 23 - August 31 1974.

 Will van der Steen, Bert Bennett, Norbert, Joop Verhoof, Peter van Dam, Ad Roland, Eddie Emery (Eddie de Boeck), Paul Severs, Secco, Frans van der Drift, Mike Moorkens, Peter van Dijken, Henk van Broekhoven, Haike de Bois, Thijs van der Molen, Patrick du Bateau, Peter Pan, Paul Brandt, Tony Allan, Brian Anderson, Graeme Kay, Norman Barrington and myself all presented programmes on Radio Mi Amigo from January 2 - August 31 1974.